-- Debt securities are subject to pricing by an alternative pricing source due to lack of information by the primary vendor. - Guaranteed investment contracts were valued using a matrix pricing technique.
+- Debt securities are subject to pricing by an alternative pricing source due to lack of information by the primary vendor. - Repurchase agreements (repos) were valued using a matrix pricing technique.
 Matrix pricing is used to value securities based on the securities' relationship to benchmark quoted prices for identical securities in markets that are not active.